prabha55555/Navigate-Team-13/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape Navigate
-- Special thanks to [Your University/Organization] for supporting this capstone project
+- Special thanks to NAVIGATE LABS for supporting this capstone project